vmware-tanzu/velero/design/Implemented/general-progress-monitoring.md

 Backup/RestoreItemActions.

 - Data Movers
-    - Data movers are asynchronous processes executed inside backup/restore item actions that applies to a specific kubernetes resources.
+    - Data movers are asynchronous processes executed inside backup/restore item actions that applies to a specific Kubernetes resources.
 A common use case for data mover is to backup/restore PVCs whose data we want to move to some form of backup storage outside of using velero kopia/restic implementations.
     - Workflow
         - User takes velero backup of PVC A
         - BIA plugin applies to PVCs with compatible storage driver